probml/sts-jax/README.md

 on the observations $Y_{1:T}$.
 Since the dimension of the state space grows linearly with the length of the time series to be fitted, the implementation will be inefficient when $T$ is relatively large.
-By contrast, we (approximately) marginalize out $Z_{1:T}$, using a generalized Kalman filter, and just perform HMC in the collapsed parameter space.
+By contrast, we (approximately) marginalize out $Z_{1:T}$, using a generalized extended Kalman filter, and just perform HMC in the collapsed parameter space.
 This is much faster, but yields comparable error, as we show below.
 (The burnin steps of HMC in the TFP-STS implementation is adjusted such that the forecast error of the two implementations